-The Macintosh Quadra 700 computer comes with an audio-cable adapter like the one with the Macintosh IIsi and Macintosh LC computers.
-The adapter is intended for users who wish to use the computer to sample line-level devices such as home stereo systems.
-The adapter mixes the two line-level signals to a single (monophonic) audio signal that is fed to the Mic In connector.
+The audio Line In connectors are standard phono connectors.
+They are intended for users who wish to use the computer to sample linelevel devices such as home stereo systems.
+The signals from the Line In connectors are internally mixed to a single (monophonic) audio signal; that signal is combined with the input from the Mic In connector and then sent to the sound input circuit.

-Note: Even though the audio adapter has two Line In connectors, it mixes the stereo channels into a single monophonic signal; stereo information is lost.
-The adapter has two connectors for the user's convenience and so that an external mixer is not needed when connecting the computer to the most common type of consumer audio equipment.
+Note: Even though there are two Line In connectors, the stereo channels are mixed into a single monophonic signal; stereo information is lost.
+The computer has two connectors for the user's convenience and so that an external mixer is not needed when connecting the computer to the most common type of consumer audio equipment.